vertig0d/books-read/Deciphering_Data_Architectures.md

 ##### Polyglot Persistence and Polyglot Data Stores
 * _Polyglot Persistence_: Multiple data storage technologies to store different kinds of data in a single system or application.
 * _Polyglot Data Store_: instead of single application or system this is across the entire enterprise or organization.

+## Chapter 8 - Approaches to Data Modeling
+* Data modeling: a technique used to design a database.
+*